lapwinglabs/rube/Readme.md

 - Rube is much leaner (20kb minified)
 - Rube works great in the browser
-- Rube support synchronous, asynchronous and generator validators
+- Rube supports synchronous, asynchronous and generator validators
-- Rube has simpler syntax
+- Rube has a simpler syntax

 ### Cons:

 - Joi has way more features
 - Joi has reference support
+- Joi supports arrays
 - Joi has more tests

 ## API (old, needs to be updated)